 The Government Accounting Standard Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The Port adopted the provisions of GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
-This statement incorporates into GASB's authoritative literature certain accounting and financial reporting guidance issued by Financial Accounting Standard Board ("FASB") pronouncements which does not conflict with or contradict GASB pronouncements and eliminates the option to apply post-November 30, 1989 FASB pronouncements that do not conflict with or contradict GASB pronouncements.
+The Port adopted the provisions of GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989, FASB and American Institute of Certified Public Accountants (AICPA) Pronouncements.
+This statement incorporates into GASB's authoritative literature certain accounting and financial reporting guidance issued by Financial Accounting Standard Board ("FASB") pronouncements which does not conflict with or contradict GASB pronouncements and eliminates the option to apply post-November 30, 1989, FASB pronouncements that do not conflict with or contradict GASB pronouncements.